-The contract would have to provide the following remedies for violations: (1) the contractor could not receive further payments under the contract; (2) the contractor may be required to return payments already received; (3) the department could cancel the contract and hold the contractor responsible for any additional costs incurred in rebidding the contract; and (4) the contractor could be debarred from receiving future state contracts.
+The contract would have to provide the following remedies for violations if a contractor or subcontractor knowingly permitted a non-authorized person to work who failed to comply in good faith: (1) the department may withhold further payments under the contract; (2) the contractor may be required to return payments already received; (3) the department could cancel the contract and hold the contractor responsible for any additional costs incurred in rebidding the contract; and (4) the contractor could be debarred from receiving future state contracts.

-House Bill 5785 would amend the Michigan Renaissance Zone Act (MCL 125.2695 and 2696) to require the State Administrative Board or the MSF (whichever was applicable)

-when designating a renaissance zone to give preference to an applicant for renaissance zone status (if all other considerations are equal) if the applicant agrees in writing to: (1) hire only residents of Michigan to operate a facility in a renaissance zone, unless the board or MSF determines the facility cannot be operated using only state residents; and (2) contract with businesses that hire only Michigan residents to construct a facility in the zone, unless it could not be constructed with only state residents.
+House Bill 5785 (H-1) would amend the Michigan Renaissance Zone Act (MCL 125.2695 and 2696) to require the State Administrative Board or the MSF (whichever was applicable) when designating a renaissance zone to give preference to an applicant for renaissance zone status (if all other considerations are equal) if the applicant agrees in writing to hire only residents of Michigan to operate a facility in a renaissance zone, unless the board or MSF determines the facility cannot be operated using only state residents for one or more of the following: (1) to the extent necessary to comply with federal law or regulation concerning the use of federal funds or (2) to the extent that key management personnel or individuals with special skills, who are not residents of this state, are needed.

-If the SAB or the MSF designates a zone, a taxpayer could not claim an exemption, deduction, or credit under the act unless the taxpayer enters into a contract that provides that, for any work in the zone, the taxpayer will not hire or contract with a business entity that hires an individual who is not authorized under federal law to work in the U.S. and that the taxpayer will comply with federal verification requirements to ensure employees are authorized to work in the U.S.
+If the SAB or the MSF designates a zone, a taxpayer could not claim an exemption, deduction, or credit under the act unless the taxpayer enters into a contract that provides that, for any work in the zone, the taxpayer will not knowingly hire or contract with a business entity that knowingly hires an individual who is not authorized under federal law to work in the U.S. and that the taxpayer will comply with federal verification requirements to ensure employees are authorized to work in the U.S.